-Other Situations in Which You Should Save Your Receipts and Send Copies to Us
+Other Situations in Which You Should Save Your Receipts and Send Copies to Us costs correctly.
+This may help you to qualify for the Catastrophic Coverage Stage more quickly.

 In some cases, you should send copies of your receipts to us to help us track your out-of-pocket drug costs